November, 13 2023 – Intake

 The content of the workshops focuses on the development of research methods.
 All applicants have managerial expertise and a Master’s/MBA degree; therefore, the courses do not repeat the content of MBA studies.
 Our DBA approach leads to intellectual contributions, as demonstrated by our students’ and graduates’ outstanding publication records.

-Grenoble Ecole de Management offers a top-tier, highly flexible, Part-time, Executive DBA, followed primarily online and compatible with full-time employment.
-The program includes both online and on-site seminars, conferences, qualifying examinations, and a final dissertation.
+Grenoble Ecole de Management offers a top-tier, 3-year, Part-time, Executive DBA, followed primarily online and compatible with full-time employment.
+The program includes both online and on-campus Research Seminars, Online Workshops, qualifying deliverables and milestones, and a final dissertation.

 With strategic locations in both France and the USA, the program is adapted to the busy lives of executives and academics.
 The programs are presently offered in the following locations, yet followed primarily remotely: